jitang-github/asegrm/README.md

 - --leaf_ids: Path to the file of the IDs of the leaves on the trees.
 No header, one ID per line.
 Ensure the order of the IDs is the same as the leaves'.
 For some ARG-reconstruction software packages like [Relate](https://myersgroup.github.io/relate/index.html), [SINGER](https://github.com/popgenmethods/SINGER), [tsinfer-tsdate](https://github.com/tskit-dev/tsdate?tab=readme-ov-file), the order of the leaves on the output trees is the same as the order of the samples in the input VCF file.
 For these packages, you can read the sample IDs from the VCF, keep the same order, and append .0 and .1 to each sample ID (because each leaf represents a haplotype) to get the IDs.
 Ensure the order of the IDs is the same across chrs/chunks.
 Ensure the IDs are included in the file indexed by the --local_ancestry.

 - --local_ancetry: Local ancestry calls of the same chr as the tree sequence.
-Currently support the .msp.tsv file from [RFMix](https://github.com/slowkoni/rfmix) and the .vcf.gz file from [flare](https://github.com/browning-lab/flare).
+Currently support the .msp.tsv format from [RFMix](https://github.com/slowkoni/rfmix) and the .vcf.gz format from [flare](https://github.com/browning-lab/flare).
 When the tree sequence is a chunk on a chromosome, it can be the same whole chromosome as long as it covers the tree sequence region.

 - --target_ancestry: Population name of the ancestry being targeted for investigation.
 All the leaves with other ancestries in the trees are masked when constructing ancestry-specific GRM.
 Ensure the name is included in the file indexed by the --local_ancestry.